 (2).
 Witten conjecture is about KdV equations.
 But the Marinõ-Vafa formula gives closed formula!
+Taking limits in τ and μ_i 's one can obtain the Witten conjecture (Okounkov-Pandhrapande).

 Same argument gives a simple and geometric proof of the ELSV formula for Hurwitz numbers.